A Critical Look At Tokenwise Reward-Guided Text Generation: Pitfalls of RGTG and How to Fix Them

 Then, given that full sequence $\rvy_w$ is preferred to full sequence $\rvy_l$, we assume that the partial sequence $\rvy_w^{1:i}$ is also preferred to the partial sequence $\rvy_l^{1:i}$.
-Strictly speaking, it is hard for human annotators to compare partial sequences due to their incomplete nature and most preference datasets do not include preferences over partial sequences.
+Strictly speaking, it is hard for human annotators to compare partial sequences due to their incomplete nature, and most preference datasets do not include preferences over partial sequences.
 Nevertheless, we can interpret $\rvy_w^{1:i}$ as the prefix of a winning sequence that is preferred over a losing sequence with prefix $\rvy_l^{1:i}$.
-Furthermore, optimizing the partial-sequence objective \eqref{eq:partial-seq-objectives} for all lengths $i$ determines a reward model for all response prefixes that is adequate in the sense that it induces a distribution over partial sequences that approximates the true underlying preference distribution $P^*(\rvy^{1:i} \vert \rvx)$ instead of assigning arbitrary rewards in the sense of \cref{thm:full_for_partial}.
+The following lemma shows that the resulting reward model ensures that the probability that a first partial sequence is preferred to a second partial sequence corresponds to the probability that the first sequence is extended to a winning full sequence while the second sequence is extended to a losing full sequence according to the preference data distribution \(P_\text{data}\).
+Proof in \cref{app:proof}.

+\begin{restatable}{lemma}{lemmatwo} In the limit of infinite preference data, optimizing a sufficiently expressive reward model according to \eqref{eq:partial-seq-objectives} under the assumption that partial sequences inherit the winning/losing label of full sequences yields a reward model $r_\phi$ with the following property: